elevatorguy/TDSM_map/README.md

 > `map -x1 500 -x2 600 -y1 500 -y2 600` (maps only a portion of the map, in this case from (500,500) to (600,600))
 (x1,y1) must be the top left corner, and (x2,y2) the bottom right corner.

+to generate tiles and html file for web viewing
+> `map -w` or `map -web`

 Updates
 -------
++ 4.2.8.0816: added new feature: generate files for web map viewing.
++ 4.3.8.0808: update to API 21.
++ 4.3.7.0724: update to API 20.
+Added mapping API v1 for external plugins to interface to the mapper.
++ 4.3.1.0710: update to API 19. added tiles/walls.
+(Terrafirma only...)
++ 4.2.10.0413: MoreTerra now maps again.
 + 4.2.7.0308: update to API 17. added tiles/walls.
 (Terrafirma only, MoreTerra is still broken.)
 + 4.2.3.0926: mapper keeps on mapping, ignoring bad keys.
 (KeyNotFoundException)
 + 4.2.3.0727: update to API 16.
 Permissions is now "map.create" instead of "map".